Things To Do in Canggu

 3. Surfing in Canggu

-With many, Bali is surfing.
+For many, Bali means surfing.
 Canggu has waves suitable for surfers of every level.
-Motorbikes with surfboards attached driving towards one of the beaches ready to hit the waves, you will see these throughout the entire day.
-Expect surfers to be on their boards at 6 AM and can definitely get crowded quickly.
+Throughout the entire day you will see people on motorbikes driving to the beaches with their surfboards, ready to hit the waves.
+Expect surfers to be on their boards at 6 AM already, so it can definitely get crowded quickly.

 There are three well-known surf spots in Canggu:

 Bali surf season runs from May to September although surfing is possible year-round.
 Rent a board or take some lessons and hit the waves!